-3. The student services staff prepares, upon request, a directory which includes the name, address and telephone number of each student registered in a given term.
+3. The student services staff prepares, upon request, a directory known as The Solomon Report which includes the name, address and telephone number of each student registered in a given term.
 This directory is available to the public.
 There is no charge for the first copy but a fee of \$5.00 payable in advance will be charged for each additional copy.
 Requests for a directory may be made in person or in writing and should be addressed to the Registrar.